Peter Donders: Remains

 In 1900 Donders' remains were interred in St. Peter and Paul's graveyard in Paramaribo.
 In 1921 they were relocated to a tomb in the left wing of the church.
 The tomb was renovated in 2010 together with the interior of the cathedral.
-Batavia was made a pilgrimage site in 2001.
+Batavia became a tourist and pilgrimage site.

-Native soil
+Netherlands

 In 1900 the Redemptorists bought the land around Donders' birthplace in the north of Tilburg.
 In 1923, a memorial stone was placed at the site and a Surinam-like chapel erected, next to which a processional park was laid out.
 In 1926 a Petrus Donders statue was erected in Wilhelminapark, central Tilburg.
-In 1930 Donders' house of birth was reconstructed, close to a well containing miraculous water.
+In 1930 Donders' house of birth was reconstructed.
 That year a second Donders monument was unveiled in his native soil, depicting different aspects of his life.
 To complete the site as a place of pilgrimage a Museum of Charity was opened in the park in 2009.
 The museum and surrounding park is managed by the Tilburg Petrus Donders Foundation since 2014.

 Apostolic process

-On his way to beatification Donders was already allowed to be called Servant of God.
-In 1913 Pope Pius X declared the late priest to be respectabel.
+Donders' spiritual writings were approved by theologians on 13 December 1911, and his cause was formally opened on 14 May 1913, granting him the title of Servant of God.
 Subsequently, in 1914, 1915 and 1919, apostolic processes were held for his beatification.
 A proposed miraculous healing in 1929 of the Tilburg born child Ludovicus Johann Westland was rejected twice by the Vatican medical commission of the Congregation for Rites, in 1931 and in 1936.
 During the Second World War three more meetings were held in Rome discussing Donders' cause.
 All objections of the devil's advocate were refuted by the general postulator.
-Then, in March 1945, Pope Pius XII declared him venerable, which means that Donders had practiced his virtues 'to an heroic degree'.
-This is a condition for beatification.
-But a miracle was still missing.
+Then, on 25 March 1945, Pope Pius XII declared him venerable, which means that Donders had practiced his virtues 'to an heroic degree'.

 In 1976, the Redemptorists once again presented Westland's healing, but now with some new information; the bone infection had been cured overnight, which could not be explained naturally.
 In 1978 this was approved by the medical experts of the C.C.S. as did the cardinal and bishop members.
 Exemption was granted for a second miracle that would have otherwise been needed for Donders to be beatified under the old rules that were still in force regarding sainthood causes.
-This led the pavement for Donders beatification by Pope John Paul II on 23 May 1982.
-The beatification came to everybody's surprise, but it coincided perfectly with the 250th anniversary of the Redemptorist Congregation, founded in 1732.
-Meanwhile, serious attempts have been made to have Donders canonized.
-This requires a miracle that must have taken place after the 1982 beatification.
-For this purpose the Donders Foundation set up a canonization working group that is in close contact with the two vice-postulators in the Netherlands and in Suriname.
-The current general postulator for this cause in Rome is the Redemptorist priest Antonio Marrazzo.
+This led to the beatification of Donders by Pope John Paul II on 23 May 1982.
+The beatification coincided with the 250th anniversary of the Redemptorists, founded in 1732.
+The current general postulator for this cause is the Redemptorist priest Antonio Marrazzo.